 Request for Information (RFI)

-The RFI requested the following:
+The RFI requested:

-How many generators do you have in each licence area to whom a capacity-based credit related to transmission exit charges is applied as per section 10 of schedule 17 and 18?;
+For DNOs to confirm how many generators they have in each licence area to whom a capacity-based credit related to transmission exit charges is applied as per section 10 of schedule 17 and 18;

-Do you envisage an increase in the number of Generators who are eligible for a capacity-based credit related to transmission exit charges as per section 10 of schedule 17 and 18 in the short, medium and long term?; and
+If, in the short, medium and long term, DNOs envisaged an increase in the number of Generators who are eligible for a capacity-based credit related to transmission exit charges as per section 10 of schedule 17; and

-Based on your week 24 submission, what proportion of GSPs in your area peaked in the super-red period in 2016/17?
+Based on each DNOs week 24 submission, what proportion of GSPs in their areas peaked in the super-red period in 2016/17.

 RFI Conclusions

-The responses from DNOs indicated that there are:
+The responses from DNOs indicated that:

-no generators receiving a credit related to transmission exit charges at the present time;
+There are no generators receiving a credit related to transmission exit charges at the present time;

-none likely to be receiving credit in the short, medium or long term; and
+In the short, medium and long term, it is unlikely that there will be an increase in the number of generators who are eligible for a capacity based credit related to transmission exit charges; and

-seven DNO licensed regions that do not peak in the super red time period.
+seven DNO licensees have at least one GSP which does not peak in the super red time period.
 The range being between 58% and 88% of GSPs that do within such licensed regions.

 Reviewing these responses, the Working Group made the following observations: